JulianKemmerer/PipelineC/docs/pypeline_guide.md

 all the way down to logic gates — and will normally decide, correctly, that gates are far too small a thing to share.

-The search never returns something bigger or slower than plain share-everything, so there is nothing to turn on. `--autofsm_no_area_sweep` turns it *off*, which is useful mainly for comparing the two.
+The search never returns something its model calls bigger than plain share-everything.
+It may spend unused timing margin, but never beyond the scaled clock budget; the real synthesis/tighten loop remains the final timing authority. `--autofsm_no_area_sweep` turns the search *off*, which is useful mainly for comparing the two.

 **How much the search can do depends on your clock goal**, and not in the direction people expect.
 A high goal FORCES decomposition — an operation that